sderaps/DMM/README.md

 Diabetic Oversized Watch Face For MDI Injection Created with Samsung Watch Face Studio that are Compatible with Wear OS 5+ using GlucodataHandler for the Visually Impaired

 File DMM1.wfs and DMM2.wfs was created with WatchFaceStudio_1.6.10.exe

+UPDATE 9/12/24 dmm2.wfs was updated to show noticifation bubble on bottom of watch face, without covering Timestamp.

 Pixel Watch 3 44mm "WORKS COMFIRMED"

 Galaxy Watch 7 44mm "WORKS CONFIRMED"